Are you ready to continue our study of Psalm 1? Let’s take a second to read some of the verses:

 Let’s first see what “delight” means.
 Strong defines delight as something you take pleasure in, something you highly value (#2656).
 I am reminded of an online acquaintance of mine, named Pam, who lives in southern California.
 She and her husband have ten children.
 Several years ago, they lost everything they own in the fires that swept through San Diego.
 Her family had about two hours of warning time in which to pack what they could and flee the area.
 One of the hardest parts for her was losing baby pictures of some of her children.

 When we walk in the counsel of the ungodly (or stand or sit…), one of the first signs is a change in what we delight in.
 Sometimes we begin to value our possessions above all else.
 Sometimes we begin to value a relationship.
 Maybe it is food, or entertainment, or you-name-it.
-These “delights” become idols to us, taking the place of God in our hearts.
+These “delights” become as idols to us, taking the place of God in our hearts.
 You’ll know you have this problem if you say, “I want ___, or I just can’t be happy!”

 OUR MEDITATION